 Ectopic Pregnancy Symptoms

-Although you may experience typical signs and symptoms of pregnancy, the following symptoms may be used to help recognize a potential ectopic pregnancy:
+Although you may experience typical signs and symptoms of pregnancy, and a pregnancy test result may be positive, an ectopic pregnancy can’t continue as normal.
+The following symptoms may be used to help recognize a potential ectopic pregnancy:

 - Sharp or stabbing pain that may come and go and vary in intensity.
-(The pain may be in the pelvis, abdomen, or even the shoulder and neck due to blood from a ruptured ectopic pregnancy gathering up under the diaphragm).
+(The pain may be in the pelvis, abdomen, or even the shoulder and neck due to blood from a ruptured ectopic pregnancy pooling under the diaphragm).

 - Vaginal bleeding, heavier or lighter than your normal period